Symplectification of Rank 2 Distributions, Normal Cartan Connections, and Cartan Prolongations

 Similarly, for the case $n=5$, the universally prolonged Tanaka symbol of $\Symp(D)$ is the exceptional Lie algebra $G_2$ with grading obtained by marking both simple roots.
 Several sources including \cite{Tanaka1979} and \cite{CapSlovak} demonstrate that this Tanaka symbol admits a linear invariant normalization condition.

-In light of Proposition \ref{Tanaka Symbol} and Theorem \ref{Cartan Connection}, we now have a method for assigning a Cartan geometry to each $(2,n)$ distribution of maximal class with $n\geq 5$.
+In light of Proposition \ref{Tanaka Symbol} and Theorem \ref{Cartan Connection}, we now have a method for assigning a Cartan geometry to each $(2,n)$ distribution with $5$-dimensional cube and $n\geq 5$.
 Specifically, we should use the symplectification $\Symp(D)$, which has constant symbol as in Proposition \ref{Tanaka Symbol}.
 With the normalization condition from the above theorem, we can apply Theorem \ref{Cartan Connection} to obtain a Cartan geometry from which $D$ can be recovered.